unionai/unionai-docs/source/core-concepts/tasks/task-hardware-environment/accelerators.md

     ...
 ```

-## NVIDIA Tesla A100 GPU
+## NVIDIA A100 GPU

-To use the **NVIDIA Tesla A100 GPU** for a task you must specify the number of GPUs required in the `limits` parameter, and also specify the `accelerator` parameter as follows:
+To use the **NVIDIA A100 GPU** for a task you must specify the number of GPUs required in the `limits` parameter, and also specify the `accelerator` parameter as follows:

 ```{code-block} python
 @task(